Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical intervention will be required.

 Do Veterinarians Treat Parrots?

-Contrary to common belief, most veterinarians aren’t trained in all aspects of animal health.
-Most can treat domesticated and farm animals, but they aren’t fully trained to deal with exotic animals, including parrots, cockatiels, and other birds.
+Few veterinarians are trained in all aspects of animal health.
+Most can treat domesticated and farm animals, but they aren’t trained to deal with exotic animals, including parrots, cockatiels, and parakeets.

-While most veterinary schools have a course dedicated to avian medicine, it’s not a core requirement.
+While veterinary schools have a course dedicated to avian medicine, it’s not a core requirement.
 Some schools don’t offer exotic bird courses at all.
-As a result, some veterinarians aren’t confident with treating parrots for even the most basic health conditions.
+As a result, not all veterinarians are confident about treating parrots.

 Vets with a Certificate in Zoo Medicine are qualified to treat birds and other exotic animals.
 You can determine who these vets are, as they will have CertZooMed after their name.

-However, you can take your parrot to a local vet for toenail and feather clipping, as these are standard veterinary practices.
-All of the reasons above signify why it’s essential to look for an avian veterinarian who understands the intricacies of parrot health.
+However, you can take your parrot to a local vet for nail clipping and feather clipping, as these are standard veterinary practices.
+Look for an avian vet who understands the intricacies of avian health.

 How To Find An Avian Vet